Home videos show my brother Jason and me marching around the house as children, singing at the top of our lungs.

 I vividly remember looking at Jason and feeling a surge of annoyance mixed with wonderment.
-I lean over and before I can think about it, I place my mouth on his upper arm and bite down, hard.
+So I leaned over and, before I could think about it, I placed my mouth on his upper arm and bit down, hard.

 I remember a startled silence, followed by Jason’s scream.
 My mom’s shocked face, peering over the front seat.
 My dad pulling over the car to reprimand me.
-Jason’s tiny eyes, staring at me in confusion.
-My little brain working overtime to figure out what I’ve done and why.
+Jason’s tiny eyes, staring up at me in confusion.
+My little brain working overtime to figure out what I’d done and why.

-20 years later, Jason and I are on a beach in Barcelona, sharing a bottle of wine in the darkness, waves lapping at the sand.
-We’re halfway through a month-long backpacking trip in Europe.
-I’ve already traveled around the globe in an attempt to unravel my childhood demons, in an attempt to understand why the pressures of adulthood make me feel flat.
-Jason is at the cusp of adulthood, wondering what to do next and confused about who to be.
-This trip is meant to show him that the world is big, that options are infinite, that people are the same in most places.
-I’m meant to be the tour guide, the one who shows him the things I have yet to figure out myself.
+20 years later, Jason and I sat on a beach in Barcelona, sharing a bottle of wine in the darkness, waves lapping at the sand 10 feet in front of us.
+We were halfway through a month-long backpacking trip in Europe.
+I’d already traveled around the globe once before in an attempt to understand why the pressures of adulthood made me feel flat.
+Jason, however, was at the cusp of adulthood when we took this trip; he wondered what to do next and was confused about who to be.
+Our trip was meant to show him that the world is big, that options are infinite, that people are the same in most places.
+I was meant to be the tour guide, the one who showed him the things I had yet to figure out myself.

-In this way, it is the same as it always was for us: I watch out for him at every turn and he follows me anywhere.
-And yet in so many ways it is different this time.
-This time, he teaches me to soften into the experience.
-This time, he makes decisions about where we’ll go and what we’ll eat and what we’ll see.
-This time, his observations about art and people astound me.
-And this time I see that maybe in his slowness to decide about what he wants to do with his life, he’s already learned something that the rest of us have been missing all along: that there is no finish line and we never actually get “there.”
-Where is “there” anyway?
+In this way, it was the same as it always was for us: I watched out for him at every turn and he followed me anywhere, across bridges and onto trains.
+And yet in so many ways, this trip was different.
+In Europe, Jason taught me to soften into experiences.
+He made decisions about where we should go and what we should eat and what we would see.
+His observations about art and people astounded me.
+And this time I could see that maybe in his hesitation to decide about what he wanted to do with his life, he’d already learned something that the rest of us have been missing all along: there is no finish line and we never actually get “there.”
+So we’d best enjoy the ride.

 Eggs in Purgatory